sirselim/presentation_and_design_resources/README.md

 # Presentation and design resources
 A small repository to hold useful resources for various courses I teach.

+### If you are following along in a class/workshop...

-Scan to access this repo:
+Scan the below QR code to quickly access this repo:
 <p>
 <img src="https://i.imgur.com/Wa14BZ9.png" alt="qr code" height="350" width="350">
 </p>